Skip to cookie consent Skip to main content

 Lyme disease prevention

 Mosquito bites are annoying, but ticks present a different threat: Lyme disease.
 A tick bite can transmit the disease-causing bacterium to your child.
-Untreated Lyme disease can develop into serious infections of the heart, joints, and nervous system.
+Untreated Lyme disease in kids can develop into serious infections of the heart, joints, and nervous system.

 To prevent Lyme disease, it’s good to know where ticks hang out.
 “They like long grasses and the woods, though in some areas they can even be in backyards,” says Dr. Threadgill.
 “If you’re going to be in those types of areas, dress yourself and your kids in long pants that cover your ankles, long sleeves, and hats.
 Use permethrin-coated clothing, and a DEET insect repellent, if possible.”